 - A sudden increase in walking or running (frequency or duration)

 Here’s how you can avoid foot pain and problems this summer:

 It probably goes without saying that shoes are designed for different purposes.
 If you’re running or hiking, you need shoes made specifically for those sports.
 If you’re heading to a music festival in the park, walking the dog, or doing other activities that involve walking, pick comfortable walking shoes.

 All shoes should support the instep of your foot (known as the longitudinal arch) and the arch along the ball of your foot (the metatarsal arch).
 If you’ll be standing for long periods of time, make sure your footwear has a lot of cushioning.
-It may be tricky to find sandals with good arch support, but it’s possible.
-Unfortunately, flip-flops and other open-toed sandals are unlikely to have the support your feet need.
+It may be tricky to find sandals with good arch support, but it’s possible!
+The best shoes for foot pain are shoes that fit properly, provide arch support, and cushion your heel.

 There’s no need to throw out the four-inch stilettos if you’re not in pain right now.
-But to avoid pain, keep them for special occasions and avoid walking or standing in them for long periods of time.
+But to avoid foot pain, keep them for special occasions and avoid walking or standing in them for long periods of time.
 Perhaps this means wearing them to the restaurant and window shopping later on in the walking shoes you’ve left in the car.

 No physician’s referral is needed and services may be covered by your health insurance.